Puma Plotting Tutorial#

 cjets_eff = ((scores > cutvalue) & cjets).sum() / cjets.sum()

-print("c-flavour jets efficiency:", cjets_eff)
+print("$c$-flavour jets efficiency:", cjets_eff)

-print("c-flavour jets rejection:", 1 / cjets_eff)
+print("$c$-flavour jets rejection:", 1 / cjets_eff)

 In that case this would simplify to

-from puma.metrics import calc_rej
+from ftag.utils import calculate_rejection

 ljets = dummy_labels == 0